Magnus effect: Kutta–Joukowski lift

 where ω is the angular velocity of the cylinder (in rad/s) and r is the radius of the cylinder.

 Inverse Magnus effect

 In wind tunnel studies, (rough surfaced) baseballs show the Magnus effect, but smooth spheres do not.
 Further study has shown that certain combinations of conditions result in turbulence in the fluid on one side of the rotating body but laminar flow on the other side.
-In these cases are called the inverse Magnus effect: the deflection is opposite to that of the typical Magnus effect.
+In these cases, called the inverse Magnus effect, the deflection is opposite to that of the typical Magnus effect.

 Magnus effect in potential flow

 Potential flow is a mathematical model of the steady flow of a fluid with no viscosity or vorticity present.
 For potential flow around a circular cylinder, it provides the following results:

 Non-spinning cylinder

 Streamlines for the potential flow around a circular cylinder in a uniform flow.

 The flow pattern is symmetric about a horizontal axis through the centre of the cylinder.
 At each point above the axis and its corresponding point below the axis, the spacing of streamlines is the same so velocities are also the same at the two points.
 Bernoulli's principle shows that, outside the boundary layers, pressures are also the same at corresponding points.
 There is no lift acting on the cylinder.